-And on this point the Turin cars seem perfectly successful.
-Apart from the technical reasons mentioned that the Argentine Grand Prix has, here is that from now on the title of World Champion that is in possession of Juan Manuel Fangio, but to which can legitimately aspire two men who have already worn the distinctive iridate, Alberto Ascari and Giuseppe Farina, to which can be added the names of Villoresi, González, Behra and Mass.
-Monday, January 3, 1955, a large four-engine transport takes off from Caselle to Argentina, bringing on board five cars Lancia, the pilots Ascari, Villoresi and Castellotti, managers, technicians and mechanics of the House of Turin.
-In a polar climate, many people arrive at the airport to bring greetings and wishes of Turin to the team that on January 16 will take part with three cars at the Grand Prix of Argentina, the first round of the World Championship Conductors for 1955.
+And at this point, the Turin cars seem perfectly successful.
+Apart from the technical reasons mentioned that the Argentine Grand Prix has, here is that from now on the title of World Champion that is in possession of Juan Manuel Fangio, but to which two men who have already worn the distinctive iridate, Alberto Ascari and Giuseppe Farina can legitimately aspire, to which can be added the names of Villoresi, González, Behra and Mass.
+Monday, January 3, 1955, a large four-engine transport takes off from Caselle to Argentina, bringing on board five Lancia cars, the drivers Ascari, Villoresi and Castellotti, managers, technicians and mechanics of the House of Turin.
+In a polar climate, many people arrive at the airport to bring greetings and wishes from Turin to the team that on January 16 will take part with three cars at the Grand Prix of Argentina, the first round of the World Championship Conductors for 1955.
 The plane carrying Ascari, Villoresi, Castellotti, the director Pasquarelli, the engineer Lancia with his wife, De Micheli, and the mechanics and testers Navone, Mosso, Mattei, Levizzari, Daniele, Canova, Beretta (which, by the way, is a former Italian champion of amateur cycling) and Peruzzi, along with the five racing cars, soars at 10:00 a.m.
 In Caselle are present to greet the many sporting starters, including the pilots Ammendola and Piodi, together with a group of authorities, including the Councillor Putaturo, who brings the best wishes of the Mayor.
 A slight snowfall falls from the sky, and this causes a delay of half an hour on the scheduled time of departure.
 The travel stories of Captain Botte, commander of the DC6, distract the drivers from the fatigue of the transfer and the thought of the great race that awaits them.
-Ascari and Villoresi - on their respective machines - took themselves from Milan to Turin during the evening of Sunday, January 2, 1955, and arrived around 00:00 a.m. rather tried.
-Even for the champions of the steering wheel the highway with fog and snow is not a fun.
+Ascari and Villoresi – on their respective machines – took themselves from Milan to Turin during the evening of Sunday, January 2, 1955, and arrived around 00:00 a.m. rather tried.
+Even for the champions of the steering wheel, the highway with fog and snow is not fun.
 Castellotti wanted to leave at the last minute: he woke up at 2:00 a.m. on January 3, 1955 and left Lodi shortly after.
-One night almost in white, however, is not enough to curb his satisfaction:
+One almost sleepless night, however, is not enough to curb his satisfaction:

 "It’s the first time I race in a Formula 1, and the first time I go to Buenos Aires: no need to hide it, I’m happy".